 Throughout 2012, I attempted to make the Roadshow come alive despite a lack of funding, very little logistical support, and a vision that was elemental and underdeveloped.
 Thinking that the most obvious audience for the Roadshow would be astronomy enthusiasts, my partner Carol and I set out to engage astronomy organizations.
 Most supported us by offering a venue to screen the film at their conferences.
 We found that audiences were generally receptive to the film, but we weren't getting any closer to the funding or logistical support we needed to bring the Roadshow to life.
 Carol and I pooled the leads and contacts we made at conferences and began leveraging the positive appeal of the film and the influence of our supporters to encourage more venues to consider producing "Roadshow events" in the spirit of our vision.
 What I consider to be the first true Roadshow event took place in Baton Rouge, Louisiana in conjunction with the International Planetarium Society conference.
 We screened the film in the Baton Rouge Performing Arts Center and held a star party (live stargazing led by amateur astronomers) on the city plaza following the show.
 Carol convinced the mayor's office to turn out the lights on the plaza for better observing.
 A local singer/songwriter played acoustic guitar by moonlight and an artisan hot dog vendor setup shop nearby.
 In the coming months, we held Hubble Roadshow events at an outdoor music amphitheater in Connecticut, a minor league baseball stadium in Illinois, a hilltop in Hawaii and a half dozen colleges and universities.

 2013 was largely a hiatus for the Roadshow vision as I completed a new film and became a father.
-I've realized in recent months that what seemed like "falling short" of my original idea of a national tour was still a kind of success.
+I've realized in recent months that what seemed like "falling short" of my original idea of a national tour was in actuality success in a way I hadn't considered.
 Each event was totally unique and full of its own magic.
 Hundreds of people looked through telescopes for the first time in their lives, seeing the moons of Jupiter, the rings of Saturn, or the spectacular craters of our moon up close.
 I watched conversations unfold between strangers - everything from debates about the moon race to present-day geopolitics - casually, respectfully, over food and live music in the summer night.
-These events took a long time to plan, made very little money, and were over in an instant, and measured by our results-oriented, short-attention span culture today they would sure be deemed a failure.
-And yet, the more I think about what happened, the more I appreciate what was accomplished.
+These events took a long time to plan, made very little money, and were over in an instant; as measured by our results-oriented, income-obsessed, short-attention-span culture they would surely be deemed failures.
+And yet, the more I think now about what happened, the more I appreciate what was accomplished.
 The vision was alive, and it grew organically, nurtured by people's enthusiasm to come out and participate.
-How privileged I feel to have played a part in creating it.
+How privileged I feel to have played a part in bringing it to life.

 In late 2011, having spent seven years and tremendous personal savings and emotional effort finding the story of Saving Hubble, I decided the movie was "done enough."
 George Lucas aptly stated that films are never completed, they are abandoned; after many trials, I decided to push back from the editing table.
 Distributing a film is as difficult as ever despite several thousand different ways a filmmaker might go about it today; I decided that if I was going to be putting in long, hard hours finding an audience, then the effort should be meaningful.
 I cared deeply about nurturing the potential for the film to create a dialogue around fundamental questions and wanted the distribution of the film to inspire new conversations around the intersection of politics, culture and, of course, the cosmos.